eclipse-sumo/sumo/docs/web/docs/Simulation/Variable_Speed_Signs.md

 One of the trigger objects that may be specified within an {{AdditionalFile}} allows the simulation of variable speed signs.
 The syntax for such an object is given in the following

-# defintion in a single file
+# Definition in a single file

 ```xml
 <additional>>